fcavani/jiu-jitsu-graph/README.md

 ## Dgraph

 I'm migrating it from neo4j to [Dgraph](https://dgraph.io) (simple licensing, fast, easy to use and good query language).
-I will need a new model, a better one to describe the data (I work on it in the develop branch).
+I will need a new model, a better one to describe the data (I'm working on it on the develop branch).
 Expect a lot of changes before I reach a stable model and start to fill it with the data from the [old model](https://github.com/fcavani/jiu-jitsu-graph/tree/neo4j-final).

 ## How to test it